henryw374/henryw374.github.io.old/_posts/2021-01-04-why-not-interop.md

 These are traditional wrappers and definitely come with trade-offs.
 In my work we use date logic a lot, which I think means it's an environment where it's worth learning to use a wrapper because of the extra+improved API.
-That being said, I use a wrapper for 80% of regular date-arithmetic - for things I consider more obscure or esoteric, or where performance might suffer, I drop to cljc.java-time (which tick is using under the hood).
+That being said, I use a wrapper for 80% of regular date-arithmetic - for things I consider more obscure or esoteric, or where performance might suffer, I drop to cljc.java-time (which tick is using under the hood) - and in very rare cases - plain interop.

 If you have any thoughts/questions, please let me know ;-)